 Most collectors would agree that the 5 Crowns represent the quintessential New York street corner sound of the early 50s.
 Raw and untutored, with no hit records to their credit, they are still remembered more fondly than many of their more polished contemporaries.

-The story of the 5 Crowns begins up on 115th Street in New York's Harlem.
-There, a group called the Harmonaires formed in early 1952.
+The story of the 5 Crowns begins up on 115th Street in New York's Harlem, where a group called the Harmonaires formed in early 1952.
 The Harmonaires consisted of Wilbur "Yonkie" Paul, Dock Green, Jr., Richard Davis, Ralph Martin, and his twin brother, Joe.
 This aggregation lasted only a short time before Davis and the Martin brothers went off to start the 5 Willows.

-Dock and Yonkie then teamed up with the Clark brothers: James ("Papa"), Claudie ("Nicky"), and John ("Sonny Boy").
-They called themselves the "5 Crowns," and they were on their way.
+Dock and Yonkie then teamed up with the Clark brothers: James ("Papa"), Claudie ("Nicky"), and John ("Sonny Boy"), who had grown up in Buffalo, New York before relocating to Harlem.
+John was the oldest (born 1933), then Claude (1935), and, in spite of being called "Papa," James was the youngest (1936).
+The Harmonaires renamed themselves the "5 Crowns," and they were on their way.

 A strange feature of the 5 Crowns was that all the original voices were tenors, although John could sing baritone and Dock could make it to bass.